United States House Committee on Ethics

-The Committee on Ethics, often known simply as the Ethics Committee, is one of the committees of the United States House of Representatives.
-Prior to the 112th Congress it was known as the Committee on Standards of Official Conduct.
+The U.S. House Committee on Ethics, often known simply as the Ethics Committee, is one of the committees of the United States House of Representatives.
+Before the 112th Congress, it was known as the Committee on Standards of Official Conduct.

 The House Ethics Committee has often received criticism.
 In response to criticism, the House created the Office of Congressional Ethics (OCE), an independent non-partisan entity established to monitor ethical conduct in the House.

 Members

 The committee has an equal number of members from each party, unlike the rest of the committees, which are constituted with the majority of members and the committee chair coming from the party that controls the House.
 This even split has limited its power by giving either political party an effective veto over the actions of the committee.
 Members may not serve more than three terms on the committee, unless they serve as chair in their fourth term.